Engineering Journal

 }).catch(() => {});

-The server responds with Set-Cookie: gx_session=; Max-Age=0 which tells the browser to expire the cookie immediately.
+The server replies with Set-Cookie: gx_session=; Max-Age=0, which tells the browser to expire the cookie right away.

 Guard